 - Don’t ask questions they can say no to

-Subheadings have a special trick
+Step Four: article subheadings have a special trick

 Once your reader has opened up your content and read your introduction, you want them to stay exactly where they are and then perhaps click through to your website, or other content.